Nationality: Autralian

 Claudia

-My grandmother had HD and my mum was diagnosed when I was 8.
-I learned about HD when I was 18, when my family told me about it.
-I currently live with my mum and dad and I have a sister and a niece.
-I never started the testing process and I feel I’m ok being untested at the moment.
+I live with my mum and dad and I have a sister and a niece.
+I never started the testing process and I feel I’m ok being untested at the moment, I think it is most important to respect everyone’s subjective decision about genetic testing.

 I volunteered to be an HD-CAB Team Member because I want to make sure that the HD perspective is well explained in all its differences and singularities.
 I feel that creating a network between young people affected by HD is fundamental in order to get their viewpoint about HD and what can be done or improved.